Bassoon

 4. A work of your choice composed after 1970.

-Auditions, both live or recorded, must be without accompaniment of any kind
+Auditions, both live or recorded, must be without accompaniment of any kind.

 Graduate Artist Certificate in Music Performance: